 For a few days, we lived the California ranch life, with daily horseback rides, wine tasting, and a crash course on Santa Maria BBQ.
 Here’s what we learned, from what makes Santa Maria BBQ unique, the key tips to make it yourself, and where to go for some Santa Maria tri-tip when you travel the California Central Coast.

 Santa Maria BBQ Has More Than A Century Of History

-Santa Maria BBQ is a style of wood-fire grilling that dates back to the mid-1800s when the vaqueros (cowboys of Mexican origin) ran the local cattle ranches would throw mega fiestas.
+Santa Maria BBQ is a style of wood-fire grilling that dates back to the mid-1800s when the vaqueros (cowboys of Mexican origin) who ran the local cattle ranches would throw mega fiestas.

-But Cames Into Its Own In The 1930s
+Santa Maria BBQ Came In Its Own In The 1930s

 Though the vaqueros get credit for kicking things off, the Santa Maria BBQ we see today was honed in the 1930s.
 The local Santa Maria Club would throw monthly barbecues, and the style was altered when they took it out of pits and instead strung it on rods and cooked it over the coals of locally-grown red oak.